Skip to main content

 • “I was disappointed by the lack of meaningful growth for the characters; their arcs felt predictable and uninspired.”

-• “Despite the potential for rich storytelling, the character development is rushed and fails to explore the complexities of their personalities.”
+• “Despite the potential for rich storytelling, the character development is inconsistent and often leaves key moments unexplored.”

 Buy Boot Hill Bounties